martindisch/CSharp11Features/README.md

 don't load users from the database faster than we can send notifications.
-This prevents unnecessary load on the database and potentially high memory usage for buffering all the accumulated notifications, in case loading them from the database is faster than sending notification.
+This prevents unnecessary load on the database and potentially high memory usage for buffering all the accumulated notifications, in case loading them from the database is faster than sending notifications.

 This is fine and dandy, as long as `GenerateNotificationAsync` can load all users for a topic at once to return a `Notification` and pass them on to the